chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/notebook.md

 Note:

-* To ensure your extension is running in the extension host before messages are delivered, add `onRenderer:<your renderer id>` to your `activationEvents` and set up communication in your extension's `activate` function.
+* To ensure your 插件 is running in the 插件 host before messages are delivered, add `onRenderer:<your renderer id>` to your `activationEvents` and set up communication in your 插件's `activate` function.
-* Not all messages sent by the renderer extension to the extension host are guaranteed to be delivered.
+* Not all messages sent by the renderer 插件 to the 插件 host are guaranteed to be delivered.
 A user could close the notebook before messages from the renderer are delivered.

 ## Supporting debugging

 For some controllers, such as those that implement a programming language, it can be desirable to allow debugging a cell's execution.
-To add debugging support, a notebook kernel can implement a [debug adapter](/api/extension-guides/debugger-extension), either by directly implementing the [debug adapter protocol](https://microsoft.github.io/debug-adapter-protocol/) (DAP), or by delegating and transforming the protocol to an existing notebook debugger (as done in the 'vscode-simple-jupyter-notebook' sample).
-A much simpler approach is to use an existing unmodified debug extension and transform the DAP for notebook needs on the fly (as done in 'vscode-nodebook').
+To add debugging support, a notebook kernel can implement a [debug adapter](/api/插件-guides/debugger-插件), either by directly implementing the [debug adapter protocol](https://microsoft.github.io/debug-adapter-protocol/) (DAP), or by delegating and transforming the protocol to an existing notebook debugger (as done in the 'vscode-simple-jupyter-notebook' sample).
+A much simpler approach is to use an existing unmodified debug 插件 and transform the DAP for notebook needs on the fly (as done in 'vscode-nodebook').

 Samples:

-* [vscode-nodebook](https://github.com/microsoft/vscode-nodebook): Node.js notebook with debugging support provided by VS Code's built-in JavaScript debugger and some simple protocol transformations
+* [vscode-nodebook](https://github.com/microsoft/vscode-nodebook): Node.js notebook with debugging support provided by Baosky's built-in JavaScript debugger and some simple protocol transformations
 * [vscode-simple-jupyter-notebook](https://github.com/microsoft/vscode-simple-jupyter-notebook): Jupyter notebook with debugging support provided by the existing Xeus debugger